List of Metro (Minnesota) light rail stations: Deferred/cancelled stations

 Along Southwest LRT, two additional stations, both in Eden Prairie, were originally included in plans for the Green Line extension.
 One, Mitchell Road, was cut entirely from plans while another, Eden Prairie Town Center, was deferred until a later date.
 In October 2018, Eden Prairie Town Center received a full funding grant agreement and will open with the rest of the line when it is complete.
-Along Bottineau LRT, four planned stations (Van White Boulevard, Penn Avenue, Plymouth Avenue/Theodore Wirth Park, and Golden Valley Road) were abandoned after BNSF Railway refused access to their Monticello Subdivision, forcing Metro Transit and the Metropolitain Council to find an alternative alignment.
+Along Bottineau LRT, four planned stations (Van White Boulevard, Penn Avenue, Plymouth Avenue/Theodore Wirth Park, and Golden Valley Road) were abandoned after BNSF Railway refused access to their Monticello Subdivision, forcing Metro Transit and the Metropolitan Council to find an alternative alignment.
 Three other stations (Robbinsdale, Bass Lake Road, and 63rd Avenue) also along the Monticello Subdivision are still being pursued, albeit outside the railroad corridor.